6 Things you didn't know about CBT (and can use to help handle stress)

-You may decide you like to mentally yell 'stop' at harmful thoughts, or maybe simply recognising them as just thoughts without judgment and letting them disappear is more your style.
+You may decide you like to mentally yell "stop" at harmful thoughts, or maybe simply recognizing them as just thoughts without judgment and letting them disappear is more your style.
 Like what you’re thinking, it’s really up to you.

 CBT can help you stop procrastinating

 If you find yourself putting off tasks on a miles-long to-do list, you’re not alone.
 Per research published in the New York Times, one in five, or 20% of people consider themselves to be "chronic procrastinators", wherein they delay beginning or finishing a task to the point of discomfort, anxiety, and regret.
 Which sounds like a real drag, to say the least.
 But even if you don’t consider yourself a pro at putting things off, it’s unlikely that you never procrastinate.